-The title “Queen of Heaven” by which many Catholics refer to Mary, was first used of Semeramis, wife of Nimrod the founder of Babylon, and mother of Tammuz.
-Semeramis declared herself a goddess, claimed that Tammuz was born of a supernatural conception involving the Sun god, and began the first counterfeit religion, a mother-child cult.
+The title “Queen of Heaven” by which many Catholics refer to Mary, was first used of Semiramis, the wife of Nimrod the founder of Babylon, and the mother of Tammuz.
+Semiramis declared herself a goddess, claimed that Tammuz was born of a supernatural conception involving the Sun god, and began the first counterfeit religion, a mother-child cult.

-According to legend, while out hunting one day Tammuz was killed by a wild animal.
-Semeramis mourned for 40 days at the end of which Tammuz was raised from the dead.
+According to legend, while out hunting one day, Tammuz was killed by a wild animal.
+Semiramis mourned for 40 days at the end of which Tammuz was raised from the dead.
 She formed a celibate priesthood to commemorate this and named a chief priest who she declared to be infallible.
-The 40 day mourning (now called Lent), the Yule log, evergreen tree, mistletoe and hot cross buns were all used in the rituals they instituted, and the mother-child cult was born.
+The 40-day mourning (now called Lent), the Yule log, evergreen tree, mistletoe, and hot cross buns were all used in the rituals they instituted, and the mother-child cult was born.

-Later the Romans adapted these to the death and re-birth of the Sun at the winter solstice, but in the 4th century the traditions surrounding Semeramis and Tammuz were attributed to Mary and Jesus and came almost unchanged into Catholicism, where they remain to this day.
+Later the Romans adapted these to the death and re-birth of the Sun at the winter solstice, but in the 4th century, the traditions surrounding Semiramis and Tammuz were attributed to Mary and Jesus and came almost unchanged into Catholicism, where they remain to this day.

-Semeramis is symbolically called Jezebel in the letter, leading people away from the truth into idolatry.
+Semiramis is symbolically called Jezebel in the letter, leading people away from the truth into idolatry.
 But the real Jezebel is also in view here.
-She was a daughter of the King of Phonecia, a pagan princess best known for her advice to her Israelite husband King Ahab on how to obtain a vineyard he wanted.
-She brought trumped up charges against the vineyard’s owner, hired witnesses to bear false testimony, and had him convicted and executed.
+She was a daughter of the King of Phonecia, a pagan princess best known for her advice to her Israelite husband, King Ahab, on how to obtain a vineyard he wanted.
+Jezebel brought trumped-up charges against the vineyard’s owner, hired witnesses to bear false testimony, and had him convicted and executed.
 Then she confiscated the vineyard in the name of the King (1 Kings 21:1-16).
-Centuries later the Catholic Church would obtain much of its wealth in the same way.
+Centuries later, the Catholic Church would obtain much of its wealth in the same way.
 Fortunes beyond measure were gained during these inquisitions.